Medical Dictionary |

 Call your health care provider if you develop any side effects while taking your antibiotic.

-You should only take antibiotics when they are needed because they can cause side effects and can contribute to antibiotic resistance.
+Why is it important to take antibiotics only when they're needed?You should only take antibiotics when they are needed because they can cause side effects and can contribute to Antibiotic resistance infections.
 Antibiotic resistance happens when the bacteria change and become able to resist the effects of an antibiotic.
 This means that the bacteria continue to grow.

-When you take antibiotics, it is important that you take them responsibly:
+How do I use antibiotics correctly?When you take antibiotics, it is important that you take them responsibly:

 Centers for Disease Control and Prevention